rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 # Use Azure Active Directory (Azure AD) as OAuth 2.0 server

-We are going to test 3 OAuth flows:
+You are going to test 3 OAuth flows:
 1. Access management ui via a browser :ballot_box_with_check:
 2. Access management rest api :construction:
 3. Access AMQP protocol :construction: